 Existing user or activity fees in state parks such as fees for developed campsites, hunting/fishing license fees, and boat, OHV, and snowmobile registration fees would still apply.

 Check out our Frequently Asked Questions document for more details about Senate Bill SB21-249.
 A two-page fact sheet for the bill is also available.

 Senate Bill 21-245: Backcountry Search and Rescue

-In conjunction with the Keep Colorado Wild Pass bill, Senate Bill 21-245 would create a statutory definition for backcountry search and rescue (BSAR) and require a study and stakeholder process to address numerous issues with the existing volunteer-based BSAR program.
-Colorado Parks and Wildlife would conduct outreach and training on the physical and psychological effects of search and rescue endeavors on BSAR volunteers as part of a pilot program focused on training, outreach, creating policies and discovering funding opportunities.
+In conjunction with the Keep Colorado Wild Pass bill, Senate Bill 21-245 creates a statutory definition for backcountry search and rescue (BSAR) and requires a study and stakeholder process to address numerous issues with the existing volunteer-based BSAR program.
+Colorado Parks and Wildlife will conduct outreach and training on the physical and psychological effects of search and rescue endeavors on BSAR volunteers as part of a pilot program focused on training, outreach, creating policies and discovering funding opportunities.